KyleAMathews/typefaces/README.md

 Each typeface package ships with all the necessary font files and css to serve an open source typeface.

+All Google Fonts have been added as well as a small but growing list of other open source fonts.
+Open an issue if you want a font added!

 ## How
 Couldn't be easier.
 This is how you'd add Open Sans.